CPotts82/School_District_Analysis/README.md

   - Percent Passing Math decreased from 93.27% to 93.19%.
   - Percent Passing Reading decreased from 97.31% to 97.02%.
   - The Overall Passing Percent decreased from an initial 90.95% to 90.63%.

+- By replacing the 9th grade scores for reading and math at Thomas High School with NaN, it affected performance relative to other schools by:
+  -

 ### Scores by Spending, Size and Type:
   - Scores by school spending by: